 Select a topic that you either know a lot about or can quickly get information on.
 The best way to ensure that you aren’t spending hours staring at a blank Word doc is to go with a topic that you’re passionate about.
 You’ll be surprised how easy it is to just let the sentences flow when you care about what you’re saying.

 It can be easy to get trapped in the “I have nothing to write about” mindset, but I promise you, there’s tons to write about.
 Think about your business like an outsider.
 What would they be surprised to hear about?
 What bugs you when you see people doing it incorrectly?
 What do you know that family and friends are always curious to hear about?
 What’s new with your business or industry?
 What holidays are coming up and how do they relate to your business?
-(If you really feel lost, give us a call and we’ll help you brainstorm.)
+(If you really feel lost and these blog writing tips aren’t enough, give us a call and we’ll help you brainstorm.)

 Find Your Audience

 Who are you writing for and who do you want to read your blog?
 Of course, other people who aren’t inside your exact target audience might read your blog, and that’s perfectly fine, but you should have an audience in mind.
 Primarily, the people who might read your blog fit into three categories: other professionals in your field, current clients, and potential customers.